10 Ways to Place Your Bed in Front of a Window was updated in July 2022.

 When moving into a new space, there’s always a learning curve when it comes to laying out your furniture.
 In bedrooms, there are limited ways to place something as big as a mastress, and in many situations, placing your bed in front of a window or adjacent to a window just works best.
 We’re here to tell you that’s ok.
 In fact, it makes for a strong focal point, especially when paired with dramatic drapery panels, wall decor, and striking shapes.

 1. Start with Art

 Placing your bed around several windows?
 Use a combination of sheer drapery panels and a grouping of wall decor to create a focal point.
 For some serious drama, we arranged eight pieces of art into two rows directly over the headboard.
-The size and shape draw you straight into the room for a ‘wow’ moment.
+The symmetry and shape draw you straight into the room for a ‘wow’ moment.

 2. Let the Light In

-If your bedroom doesn’t get a ton of natural light, use a bed frame that’s open (like our Lorraine Bed) rather than an upholstered one, and keep pillow stacks low.
-In both of these rooms, we also used sheer drapery panels so the light can stream in.
+If you want to embrace your room’s gorgeous natural light, use a bed frame that’s open rather than an upholstered one, and keep pillow stacks low.
+In the room above, we also used sheer drapery panels so the light can stream in.
 The mix of open furniture and translucent drapery creates a room that feels bright and airy.

 3. Board it Up